 "Maybe the spikes come crashing together like teeth if you touch them," Ping says.

 Zar picks up a loose brick and throws it at the spikes on the floor.
-They shatter.
+The spikes shatter.
 Thirty bricks later, almost all the spikes on the floor and many on the ceiling are shattered.
 Nignog throws a brick at the door.
 The door emits a deep, booming, thump.
-The brick cracks in half, and fragments of the white stuff fall to the floor.
-They reveal a black metal.
+The brick cracks in half, and fragments of the white stuff on the door fall to the floor.
+They reveal a black metal underneath.

 "I think the spikes are stalagtites and stalagmites," Nignog says.
 "The white stuff is miner's snot, a type of stone that grows in wet tunnels."